gipplab/math-content-similarity/README.md

 ## About

-This repository contains the resources used for RecSys'2024 submission "Towards Better STEM Recommendations: A Gold-Standard Dataset with Math content"
+This repository contains the resources used for ECIR'2025 submission "Learning from the Expert: Generating Recommendations Like an Expert Mathematician"

 ### Install Dependencies